iafan/Config-Neat/README.md

 JSON and YAML will work better for this kind of task.

 Why?
-Because Config::Neat was primarily designed to allow easier configuration file authoring and reading, and uses relaxed syntax where strings treated like space-separated arrays (and vice versa), and where there's no strict definition for boolean types, no null values, etc.
+Because Config::Neat was primarily designed to allow easier configuration file authoring and reading, and uses relaxed syntax where strings are treated like space-separated arrays (and vice versa), and where there's no strict definition for boolean types, no null values, etc.